 Major intracity and inter-city transport options are available from here and this is the main reason for including this part in the article.
 You will find two streets just across this spot.
 One is Hauptstraße and another one which goes parallel to Hauptstraße is Plöck.
 Hauptstraße is famous for shopping.
 There are a variety of stores available ranging from clothing to small souvenir shops.
 The street will guide you to The Church of the Holy Spirit, another place on the list of famous places to visit in Heidelberg.
 On the other hand, Plöck is comparatively a quiet lane.
 You will find more residential buildings here.
 I came across a beautiful food spot on this path.
 Its name is Bäckerei Göbes.
 The family that owns this bakery is really adorable.
 All of their products were really tasty, especially onion cake, I had never heard of this food item in India.

 The Old City Center

 The old city center is dominated by the Church of the Holy Spirit.
 The area is lively because of students and tourists.
-It is hub of many restaurants and cafes.
-Heidelberg natives consider the old city center to be divided into two parts, the “upper” end and the “lower” end.
+It is a hub of many restaurants and cafes.
+Heidelberg natives consider the old city center to be divided into two parts, the “upper” end, and the “lower” end.
 You tend to admire the surrounding architectural beauty while drinking a cup of coffee or a pint of beer.
 I also came across some departments from Heidelberg University.
 The square affords unobstructed views of the castle, which looks as if it were close enough to touch.

 In the middle of the square, a Catholic icon, the Kornmarkt Madonna, keeps a watchful eye over the many festive occasions that take place throughout the year at the foot of the castle.